HemmeligOrg/Hemmelig.app/README.md

 ## Docker image

-`hemmeligapp/hemmelig:latest`
+-   hemmeligapp/hemmelig:bleeding-edge (pushed on every commit to main)
+-   hemmeligapp/hemmelig:weekly (pushed every week on Friday)
+-   hemmeligapp/hemmelig:v3.4.0 (see the github tags)
+-   hemmeligapp/hemmelig:latest (pushed on releases)

 ## Self-hosting

-If you have to follow some sort of compliance, and have to self-host, https://hemmelig.app is available as a docker image.
+If you have to follow some sort of compliance, and have to self-host, [https://hemmelig.app](https://hemmelig.app) is available as a docker image.
 The following is the bare minimum to run the docker image.

 ```bash
 # To use this image you need a redis database enabled.